RH1945/bankey-capstone-project-ci-banking-web-app/README.md

 # ERD

 <details>
-<summary></summary>
+<summary>The Entity relationship models are essential.
+Mainly, to plan the look of the site, movement and interactitivity
+of the user and the scope of the project.
+Hence, they were looked at carefully and laid out from the inception of the project.
+Read more...</summary>
 <br>

-The Entity relationship models are essential.
-Mainly, to plan the look of the site, movement and interactitivity of the user and the scope of the project.
-Hence, they were looked at carefully and laid out from the inception of the project.

 ## Relationship Summary